dip4k/CS_Coding_Problems/DSA_Patterns/dsa_problem_solving_patterns.md

       - Fibonacci numbers using matrix exponentiation.
       - Linear recurrence relations.

-Remember to practice these patterns by solving various problems to reinforce your understanding.
-Happy coding! 😊 .

 ---

-## Certainly!
-Let's dive into examples for each of the problem-solving patterns I mentioned earlier:
+# examples for each of the problem-solving patterns mentioned earlier:

 1. **Two Pointer Technique**: